RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 If you have previous used similar Solax automations/config be aware that some rest_command names may have changed.
 Feed in priority options have been added.
 Also be aware that some entities have been added in templates.yaml
 ### Other Adjustments needed
 * In the solax package templates.yaml you must adjust the battery size to your battery size and set a flag indicating where your solax CT clamp is. (notes are in the yaml)

+## Adding the Dashboards
+* Copy the contents of Solax & Octopus Settings.yaml
+* Replace zappi_XXXXXXXX with your Zappi number
+* Replace z_ZZZZZZZZ with your Octopus account number
+* Open Home Assistant
+* Open Overview dashboard
+* Click Pencil icon in top left
+* Click + to add a new dashboard
+* New window opens, click the 3 dots in top left corner
+* Select Edit in Yaml
+* Replace the contents with your prepared yaml
+* Click Save
+* Click Done

 ## Still to be Tested
 ### 6001 - Octopus - Free Electric Automation